 9. Last thing to do before serving is to cook the fresh egg noodles, place a pan full of water onto a high heat and bring up to boiling point.
 When boiling add a pinch of salt to the water then add the fresh egg noodles in batches.
 Cook the noodles for literally 1 minute or until cooked (they do not take long to cook at all).
 When ready, drain from the water and we can now finish the dish.

 10. To serve begin by placing the cooked noodles into the bowl, then divide and arrange pieces of the oxtail, cooked daikon and a small spoonful of the braise on the side then ladle the chicken broth over the top and finish with some freshly sliced spring onions.
 I cant help but have chilli sauce and chillies also but will leave that one up to you…Hope you like this simple delicious recipe!

-If oxtail isn't quite your thing then you could also use beef brisket or lamb shoulder and cook in the same method still using the braise.
-If you do not have a pasta machine then simply follow the same method but instead use a rolling pin tho flatten out the dough.
+If oxtail isn’t quite your thing then you could also use beef brisket or lamb shoulder and cook in the same method still using the braise.
+If you do not have a pasta machine then simply follow the same method but instead use a rolling pin to flatten out the dough.
 When it comes to cutting the noodles overlap the dough when thin enough and cut with a large knife instead.
-You can also buy the egg noodles but let's face it they are no where near as good as freshly made.
+You can also buy egg noodles but let’s face it they are nowhere near as good as freshly made.
 Have fun and I hope you enjoy this recipe!